 Although many in the chef community wince at the term “molecular gastronomy” — this rose also goes by another name.
 Many accomplished culinary artists happily describe their menus as “modernist.”
 And after all, what respectable foodie wouldn’t be up for trying the different ways temperatures and air infusions affect the viscosity and surface tension of eggs?
 As for food as art, we’ll leave the debate to the essayists and academics.
 In our world, the innovation and creativity and attendant sensory delights are high art, indeed.
 Add cultural and social experience to the mix and you have a gastronome’s dream come true.

-The concept was inspired by our desire to indulge on a regular basis in the infinite array of first-rate culinary adventures on offer in New York — and to do so in the company of new friends who share our delight in all things epicurean.
-Ten years ago we started out on Craigslist with a little apprehension: Dining with strangers?
+The concept was inspired by our desire to meet new dining companions interested in exploring the array of first-rate culinary adventures on offer in New York.
+Twelve years ago we started out on Craigslist with a little apprehension: Dining with strangers?
 What if the group doesn’t jell?
-Will they pay this stranger in advance so we don’t get stuck paying for a no-show?
-Well, we were amazed at how effortless it all was: People had no issue paying up front, we ate fabulous, leisurely multi-course meals while enjoying interesting conversation.
+Well, we were amazed at how effortless it was.
 The conviviality seemed made-to-order nearly every time.
 We learned that gathering self-described foodies is a natural exercise in community — and you’re invited to join us.

 Questions?
 Email or text or call us at 212-353-1301.